 We also recommend that you place additional sensors behind any equipment with a high thermal output, such as rack-mounted battery backups and large storage servers.
 The increased hardware density of these zones makes cooling a challenge, so a thermal monitor can make all the difference.

 Sensaphone temperature sensors are meant to be an extra layer of protection, not a replacement for thermal monitoring solutions integrated into your server hardware.
-Component failure is often caused by excess heat, and it's critical to use the tools provided by your racked hardware to monitor all aspects of component health.
+Component failure is often caused by excess heat.
+That's why it's critical to use the tools provided by your racked hardware to monitor all aspects of component health.

-Sensaphone temperature monitoring systems can provide early warnings of other environmental factors that can impact your server rack.
+Data center temperature monitoring systems can provide early warnings of other environmental factors that can impact your server rack, such as email alerts.
 These notifications enable you to take fast action in the event of a cooling system failure.